Babu Janardhanan

 Babu Janardhanan is an Indian screenwriter and director, known for Malayalam films.

 Biography

 Personal life

-He was born at Changanassery, Kerala, as the son of Mr. Janardanan and Mrs. Pankajakshi.
-Babu Janardhanan did his schooling at Madappally Govt.
+He was born at Changanassery, Kerala, as the son of Janardanan and Pankajakshi.
+Babu did his schooling at Madappally Govt.
 LPS and Govt.
 Higher Secondary School, Thrikkodithaanam and Pursued higher studies at AP School of Arts, Kottayam.
 He began his career as a school teacher at CPPHMHS, Ozhur, Tirur in Malappuram district.

 He is married to Sheeba.
 The couple have two children, Neelima and Niranjan.

 Film career

 His debut movie was Anandavruthantham directed by P. Anil in 1990.

 In 2005, Achanurangatha Veedu collected the best second movie award in the Kerala State Film Awards.
 Salim Kumar, who played the protagonist in the movie won the best supporting actor award.
 In 2006, Vaasthavam brought Prithiviraj the state award for the best actor.
 In 2008, Thalappavu won Lal the state award for the best actor in the Kerala State Film Awards.